-HISTORY COURSES AT HOFSTRA (Spring 2018)
+HISTORY COURSES AT HOFSTRA (Summer and Fall 2018)

 (with descriptions for Special Topics courses and seminars)